beshu-tech/readonlyrest-docs/kibana.md

 Now ROR for Kibana will **skip the login form entirely**, and will only require that all incoming requests must carry a `X-Forwarded-For` header containing the user's name.
 Based on this identity, ROR for Kibana will build an encrypted cookie and handle your session normally.

+### Logging out
+Normally, when a user presses the logout button in ROR for Kibana, it deletes the encrytped cookie that represents the users identity and the login form is shown.

+However, when the authentication is delegated to a proxy, the logout button needs to become a link to some URL capable to unregister the session a user initiated within the proxy.

+For this, ROR for Kibana offers a way to customize the logout button's URL:

+1. Find a link that will delete the reverse proxy's user session
+2. Open up `conf/kibana.yml` and add `readonlyrest_kbn.custom_logout_link: https://..../logout`

+Now users that gained a session through delegated auth, can also click on the logout button in ROR for kibana and actually exit their session.

 ### Caveat
 Enabling proxy auth passthrough will relax the requirement to provide a password.
 Therefore, don't enable this option if you don't make sure Kibana can **only be accessed through the reverse proxy***.

+## Load balancers
+When you run multiple Kibana instances behind a load balancer, a user will have their identity cookie created and encrypted in one instance.

+A fresh cookie encryption key is generated at startup time on every Kibana node.
+This means that each Kibana instance behind the load balancer will have a different encryption key.

+This is a problem because a cookie encrypted by one instance won't be recognised on the other instances.

+> Today it's possible to share the cookie encryption key in all the Kibana instances

+1. Come up with a string of 32 characters length or more
+2. Open up `conf/kibana.yml` and add `readonlyrest_kbn.cookiePass: 12345678901234567890123456789012`
+3. Do the above in all Kibana nodes behind the load balancer, and restart them.